SCBI-ForestGEO/SCBI-Plot-Book/docs/02-Physical-Environment.md

 # Physical Environment

 ## Geographic location
 The dynamic plot, first established in 2008 by @bourg_initial_2013, is located at the Smithsonian Conservation Biology Institute (SCBI) in Virginia, U.S.A.
-(38 degrees 53'36.6"N, 78 degrees 08'43.4"W).
+(38°53'36.6"N, 78° 08'43.4"W).
 Elevations range from 273 to 338 meters above sea level (masl) [@gonzalezakre_patterns_2016], with a topographic relief of 65m [@bourg_initial_2013].

 ![*Map of SCBI site relative to regional topography.
 Elevation labels in the grid are in masl.*](maps_and_figures/plot_location_regional.jpg)